 Media agencies are one of the most common agency types in marketing.

-They help you manage the process and the details.
-They make sure you get the most value for this large part of your marketing spend.
+They help you manage the process and details of media planning and buying.
+Their expertise helps you make sure you get maximum value from the largest part of your marketing spend.

 But not every media agency is the same.
-That’s why this week, we look at what makes a good media agency stand out from the rest.
+That’s why this week, we look at what your ideal media agency should be doing for you.

 What media agencies do